bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSLC/README.md

 - n.
 1 IFC file containing the information as requested.
 The file shall be named using the following syntax: `MVDCode`-`ExchangeCode`-`TestCode`-`SoftwareVendor`.`ifc` (Example: `IFC4.3_AbRV-E2b-ASTPC-AmazingSoft.ifc`)

 Considering the aim of this test, other **optional** results, not subject to the bSI certification process, yet useful to illustrate test results are:
-- Screen-shot of ...
+- Screen-shot of the model with all elements clearly visible
-- CSV export of ...
+- CSV export of the linear, local and global (map) coordinates for each element

 ---